List of Ghostbusters characters: Gozer the Gozerian

+In Ghostbusters: Frozen Empire, Gozer is referred by Janine Menitz after the Ghostbusters defeated another evil deity Garraka.

 In Ghostbusters terminology from West End Games' role-playing game, Gozer would be a Class 7 Metaspectre.
 Gozer never appeared in The Real Ghostbusters animated series or receive a classification, but is referenced by Ray as a "Primal God" in the episode, "Janine Melnitz, Ghostbuster".
 Gozer was also used as a benchmark for other potent entities encountered, such as Proteus, Nexxa, Murray The Mantis and Great Cthulhu.
 Gozer was originally played by Yugoslav actress/model Slavitza Jovan and its demonic voice was provided by Paddi Edwards in the 1984 film.
 In the 2021 film, Gozer was portrayed by Emma Portner and an uncredited Olivia Wilde while voiced by Shohreh Aghdashloo.

 Terror Dogs: Zuul the Gatekeeper and Vinz Clortho the Keymaster

 Zuul and Vinz Clortho are the primary servants and harbingers of Gozer the Gozerian, their true forms being bipedal demons before manifesting in the physical world as horned quadruped hounds.
-Though they looked similar, Vinz's primary horns are twice as long as Zuul's.
-A pair of fully corporeal possessors, Zuul and Vinz seek out a mortal male and female to inhabit and turn them into The Gatekeeper and The Keymaster, respectively, for a sexual rite to open a portal for their master to manifest through.
-In Ghostbusters terminology from West End Games' role-playing game, The Terror Dogs would each rank as a Class 7 Metaspectre.
+Though they look similar, Vinz's primary horns are twice as long as Zuul's.
+A pair of fully corporeal possessors, Zuul and Vinz seek out a mortal female and male to inhabit and turn them into The Gatekeeper and The Keymaster, respectively, for a sexual rite to open a portal for their master to manifest through.
+In Ghostbusters terminology from West End Games' role-playing game, The Terror Dogs would each rank as a Class 7 Metaspectre, and in Erik Burnham's Tobin's Spirit Guide: Official Ghostbusters Edition, they are designated as a Class 7 Fully Corporeal Possessors.
 In addition to their ability to dematerialize and possess mortals, The Terror Dogs exhibit other supernatural powers such as summoning lesser entities, levitating, telekinesis and shape-changing (usually the physical form of those they possess into their own horrific forms).

-Prior to the "Manhattan Crossrip of 1984", manifesting through twin gargoyles atop 550 Central Park West (55 Central Park West), Zuul and Vinz possess Dana Barrett (Sigourney Weaver) and Louis Tully (Rick Moranis) to summon Gozer.
-They are forced to their dimension by the Ghostbusters.
+Prior to the "Manhattan Crossrip of 1984", manifesting through twin gargoyles atop 550 Central Park West (55 Central Park West), Zuul and Vinz possess Dana Barrett (Sigourney Weaver) and Louis Tully (Rick Moranis) respectively to summon Gozer.
+In the end, they are forced back to their dimension by the Ghostbusters.
 While not necessarily the origin of the word "Zuul," there is a similarity with the ancient Maya word for dog, "tzul".